duneroadrunner/misc/202/3/10/memory safe C++ vs Rust language design limitations.md

 But even this select subset is actually more than what's strictly necessary for (efficient) memory safety.
 So the memory-safe subset of C++ alluded to enforces an even more select "exclusion of mutation" (along with "scope lifetime" restrictions similar to Rust's), in order to better accommodate pre-existing C++ code.
 Namely the exclusivity between references to the contents of a "dynamic" container (or the target of a "dynamic" owning pointer) and the ability to modify the "structure"/location/existence of the contents.

-The following is an example of an unsafe reference to an element of a (legacy) standard C++ vector and a (safe) reference to an element of a vector our memory-safe subset of C++:
+The following is an example of an unsafe reference to an element of a (legacy) standard C++ vector and a (safe) reference to an element of a vector in our memory-safe subset of C++:

 ```cpp
     #include <iostream>